deliciousbrains/blog-drafts/20150316-hosting-wp-part-2.md

 ## PHP-FPM

-Just like Nginx, the Apt-Get repository does contain a PHP repository, however, it isn’t the most up-to-date so we will use one maintained by [Ondřej Surý](https://launchpad.net/~ondrej/+archive/ubuntu/php5-5.6).
-Add the repo and update the package lists using the following commands:
+Just like Nginx, the apt-get repository does contain PHP packages, however, they are not the most up-to-date so we will use one maintained by [Ondřej Surý](https://launchpad.net/~ondrej/+archive/ubuntu/php5-5.6).
+Add the repository and update the package lists using the following commands:

 ```
 sudo apt-add-repository ppa:ondrej/php5-5.6 -y